 Speaking of wives, Chiniquy writes that “As she becomes an adulteress the day that she gives her body to another man, is she any the less an adulteress the day that she gives her confidence and trusts her soul to a stranger?”
 Chiniquy writes like a contemporary reporter for Enquirer or The Star when he says that the “poor confessor” is “surrounded by attractive women and tempting girls, speaking to him from morning to night on things which a man cannot hear without falling.”
-This is because the woman confesses “her constant temptations, her bad thoughts, [and] her most intimate secret desires and sins.”
+This is because the woman confesses “her constant temptations, her bad thoughts,

 In a recent Chick listing, Far From Rome: Near to God, we have the alleged testimony of 50 converted Catholic priests.
 All have found the “errors in the Church” and have since seen the light.
 Most of the laments are quite dry, but there is one that deserves a comment.

 Leo Lehmann was born in Dublin in 1895, and right from the beginning was saddled with despair.
 “I have no joyous memories of my boyhood years.”
 None.
 His attributes his misery to the “fear” he experienced being raised Catholic.
 The fear he felt had dramatic consequences: “It was principally the fear connected with everything in the Roman Catholic religion that helped me with my decision to become a priest.”